 Top 5 obstacles districts face effectively protecting students, teachers and staff

-SOURCE: Speak Up Research Project for Digital Learning, 2017-18 Findings - the results of the authentic, unfiltered views of 406,779 K-12 students, parents, and educators from around the world.
+SOURCE: Speak Up Research Initiative, 2017-18 Findings - the results of the authentic, unfiltered views of 406,779 K-12 students, parents, and educators from around the world.
 Speak Up is an annual research initiative of Project Tomorrow, a global nonprofit organization.
 Surveys were open from October 2017 through January 2018.
 Learn more about Speak Up and other research findings from Project Tomorrow at tomorrow.org.

 iboss partners with some of the nation’s largest school districts to deliver security that is adept and keeps up with the evolving threat landscape.
 To learn more, visit www.iboss.com or contact iboss at firstname.lastname@example.org.